 On July 1, a Confederate division under General Henry Heth marched into Gettysburg hoping to seize supplies but finding instead three brigades of Union cavalry.
 Thus began the Battle of Gettysburg, and Lee and Meade ordered their massive armies to converge on the impromptu battle site.
 The Union cavalrymen defiantly held the field against overwhelming numbers until the arrival of Federal reinforcements.
 Later, the Confederates were reinforced, and by mid-afternoon some 19,000 Federals faced 24,000 Confederates.
 Lee arrived to the battlefield soon afterward and ordered a general advance that forced the Union line back to Cemetery Hill, just south of the town.

-During the night, the rest of Meade's force arrived, and by the morning Union General Winfield Hancock had formed a strong Union line.
+During the night, the rest of Meade’s force arrived, and by the morning Union General Winfield Hancock had formed a strong Union line.
 On July 2, against the Union left, General James Longstreet led the main Confederate attack, but it was not carried out until about 4 p.m., and the Federals had time to consolidate their positions.
 Thus began some of the heaviest fighting of the battle, and Union forces retained control of their strategic positions at heavy cost.
-After three hours, the battle ended, and the total number of dead at Gettysburg stood at 35,000.
+After three hours, the battle ended, and the total number of dead at Gettysburg stood in the thousands.

 On July 3, Lee, having failed on the right and the left, planned an assault on Meade’s center.
 A 15,000-man strong column under General George Pickett was organized, and Lee ordered a massive bombardment of the Union positions.
 The 10,000 Federals answered the Confederate artillery onslaught, and for more than an hour the guns raged in the heaviest cannonade of the Civil War.
 At 3 p.m., Pickett led his force into no-man’s-land and found that Lee’s bombardment had failed.
 As Pickett’s force attempted to cross the mile distance to Cemetery Ridge, Union artillery blew great holes in their lines.
 Meanwhile, Yankee infantry flanked the main body of “Pickett’s charge” and began cutting down the Confederates.
 Only a few hundred Virginians reached the Union line, and within minutes they all were dead, dying, or captured.
 In less than an hour, more than 7,000 Confederate troops had been killed or wounded.